Ashleigh Thompson

 Thesis project

-initiatives through decentralised development cooperation in France and the
+-initiatives through decentralized development cooperation in France and the Netherlands-

-Under the supervision of Marc Smyrl (CEPEL, Université de Montpellier) and Jenniver
+Under the supervision of Marc Smyrl (CEPEL, University of Montpellier) and Jennifer

 Sehring (IHE Delft Institute for Water Education)

 In the current environmental and climatic context, water has come to the fore as a concern of urgent and global proportion.
 Within the framework of the 2030 Agenda, it stands as one of the 17 Sustainable Development Goals (SDGs).
 This monumental document guiding international development cooperation calls for a shift toward more integrated, multilevel governance approaches upon implementing the latter.
-This is manifest in numerous institutional discourses espousing the « localisation of the 2030 Agenda », a concept that valorises subnational governments as agents of development.
-On this basis, decentralised development cooperation, simplistically defined as local or regional public policy on international development cooperation, has emerged as an increasingly popular means through which to achieve this localisation.
+This is evident in numerous institutional discourses espousing the "localization of the 2030 Agenda," a concept that values subnational governments as agents of development.
+On this basis, decentralized development cooperation, simplistically defined as local or regional public policy on international development cooperation, has emerged as an increasingly popular means through which to achieve this localization.

 Key words: development cooperation / water policy / comparative studies / policy translation / multilevel governance